julik/long_body/README.md

       [200, h, File.open(s, 'rb')]
     }

+## Selective bypass

+Most requests in your application (assets, HTML pages and so on) probably do not need this and are better to be sent as-is.
+Also, such processing will likely bypass all HTTP caching you set up. `long_body` is "always on" by default.
+To bypass it, send `X-Rack-Long-Body-Skip` header with any truthy contents in your response headers (better use a string value so that `Rack::Lint` does not complain).

 ## Compatibility

 This gem is tested on Ruby 2.2, and should run acceptably well on Ruby 2.+.
 If you are using Thin it is recommended to